James-Yu/LaTeX-Workshop/dev/README.md

 {
   snippet: string | undefined, // the snippet to insert, undefined if the same as item key.
   option: string | undefined, // the package option that enables this command
-  keyvals: string[] | undefined, // the possible optional keyvals of this command
+  keyvals: number | undefined, // the possible optional keyvals of this command by its index in package.keyvals
   keyvalindex: number | undefined, // the index of argument (mandatory and optional together) where the keyvals should be hinted
   detail: string | undefined,
   documentation: string | undefined